QA Strategy

 Introduction: Why UAT sign-off deserves a structured approval workflow

-Most teams end UAT with an email that says something like "looks good to me, ship it."
-That email is not sign-off.
-It's a casual approval with no criteria, no audit trail, and no accountability when something breaks in production.
+It's Friday afternoon.
+Someone replies-all to the testing thread with "looks good to me, ship it 🎉" — and by Monday, checkout is silently failing for every customer paying with a saved card.
+The retrospective opens with one question nobody can answer cleanly: "who signed off on this?"
+That casual email wasn't sign-off.
+It had no criteria, no audit trail, and no accountable owner.
 Real UAT sign-off is a structured process — documented, criteria-based, and signed by named approvers who take responsibility for the release decision.

 This post is the practical companion to our UAT guide and our release sign-off workflow guide.
 Here we focus specifically on the UAT phase: what sign-off looks like, who owns it, and how to structure it so it holds up under post-release scrutiny.